Kia EV5 Review 2025

 Not that the Kia EV5 will only have in-house competition in the family-friendly SUV market, particularly with a growing number of electric alternatives from a whole host of rivals.
 Among prestige models in Kia’s sights are the BMW iX1 and the similarly sharp-suited Volvo EX40.

-Expect the EV5 to undercut those, but be under no illusions that it’ll be inexpensive — good value, yes, but cheap?
-No. We wouldn’t be surprised if the Kia feels like more car for your money than the Ford Explorer, although the recently facelifted Skoda Enyaq will likely prove to be a more spacious choice.
+Expect the EV5 to undercut those, but be under no illusions that it’ll be inexpensive – good value, yes, but cheap?
+No. We wouldn’t be surprised if the Kia feels like more car for your money than the Ford Explorer, although the recently facelifted Skoda Enyaq will likely prove to be a more spacious choice as should the Renault Scenic E-Tech.

-Its possible that Kia may also offer the entry-level EV5 with a Standard Range battery with a 58kWh capacity paired with the 218PS front-wheel drive motor arrangement.
-That should be more than sufficient for at least 250 miles of range.
+It's possible that Kia may also offer the entry-level EV5 with a Standard Range battery with a 58kWh capacity paired with the 217PS front-wheel drive motor arrangement at some point in the future.
+That should be more than sufficient for at around 250 miles of range.

 A pair of 12.3-inch screens dominate the Kia EV5’s dashboard and while the sleek, minimalist look is very of the moment, the low tally of physical buttons is disappointing.
 At least there looks to be a toggle for adjusting the climate control temperature without flicking through a series of touchscreen menus.